dannystewart/polykit/README.md

 ### `PolyLog`: Sophisticated Logging with Personality

-Forget everything you know about boring, hard-to-configure logging systems. `PolyLog` brings both intelligence and style to your application's logging needs.
+Forget everything you know about boring, hard-to-configure logging systems. `PolyLog` is more than just another logger—it makes your application's internal dialogue clear, informative, and a pleasure to read.
+It's the first thing I add to any new project.

 - **Context-Aware**: Automatically detects caller class and module names.
 - **Time-Intelligent**: Formats datetime objects into human-readable strings.